mgrebenets/mgrebenets.github.io/_posts/2015-02-08-mobile-ci---makefiles.md

     )
 {% endhighlight %}

-This example is from a bit different Ruby world.
-It iterates through a list of platforms (linux, mac and windows), then for each platform it iterates through all `*.rb` files it can find.
-For each file it sets the shell environment variable `PLATFORM` and runs ruby syntax check command (`ruby -wc`) writing errors and warnings to the log file.
+This example is from a bit different world of Ruby.
+It iterates through a list of platforms (linux, mac and windows), then for each platform it iterates through all `.rb` files it can find.
+For each file it sets the shell environment variable `PLATFORM` and runs Ruby syntax check command (`ruby -wc`) writing errors and warnings to the log file.

 One more makefile command worth mentioning is `eval`.
-It can be used inside the recipe to assign new value to makefile variables, for example
+It can be used inside the recipe to assign new value to makefile variable, for example

 {% highlight makefile %}
 MAKEFILE_VAR = 0